-- Tdap (tetanus, diphtheria, and pertussis) (What is a PDF document?) : Tdap is the first booster shot for tetanus and is recommended at age 11 or 12.
+- Tdap (tetanus, diphtheria, and pertussis) : Tdap is the first booster shot for tetanus and is recommended at age 11 or 12.
 It's also recommended for all teens and adults who never had the Tdap shot.
 And all pregnant women need a Tdap shot during each pregnancy.

 If you never had tetanus shots as a child, or if you're not sure if you had them, you'll need to get 3 tetanus shots in about a 1-year time span.
 After that, 1 booster shot every 10 years will work for you.